 Rosana Risques, PhD, is Associate Professor in the Department of Pathology at the University of Washington.
 She received her undergraduate degree in Molecular and Cell Biology and her PhD in Cancer Genetics from the Autonomous University of Barcelona, Spain.
 Then she did postdoctorate training at the Sidney Kimmel Cancer Center in San Diego and at the Department of Pathology at the University of Washington.
 Dr. Risques’ main research interest is the study of the early genetic alterations that lead to cancer with the goal to enable a better understanding of tumor progression and the development of biomarkers for early cancer detection and prediction.
 Her research bridges cancer with aging and methods development with clinical applications.
 She optimized telomere length measurement by quantitative PCR, leading to a core service and multiple collaborative projects.
 With the advance of next-generation sequencing, she changed focus to somatic mutations and contributed to the development of Duplex Sequencing, an ultra-sensitive method for low frequency mutation detection.
 She implemented Duplex Sequencing for the detection of ovarian cancer in peritoneal fluid and uterine lavage and discovered the ubiquitous presence of low frequency TP53 mutations in normal tissue.
 The Risques lab is currently dedicated to develop biomarkers for early cancer detection using ultra-accurate sequencing and to characterize age-related somatic mutations and their association with cancer risk.

-Arash Ronaghy, MD, PhD, is currently is a Molecular Genetic Pathology fellow at MD Anderson Cancer Center in Houston.
-Prior to this, he completed a Hematopathology fellowship at MD Anderson Cancer Center in Houston.
-He has completed her pathology residency training at Lenox Hill Hospital, Hofstra Northwell Health in 2017.
-His areas of interests and research have been focused on hematologic malignancies.
-He has authored research publications, written book chapters, and had several presentations at national pathology meetings.
+Arash Ronaghy, MD, PhD, is currently a Molecular Genetic Pathology Fellow at MD Anderson Cancer Center in Houston, Texas.
+Prior to starting his Molecular Genetic Fellowship, he completed a Hematopathology Fellowship at MD Anderson Cancer Center.
+Dr. Ronaghy completed his Pathology Residency training at Lenox Hill Hospital Hofstra, Northwell Health in 2017.
+His areas of clinical interest and research have been focused on hematologic malignancies.
+Dr. Ronaghy has authored research publications, written book chapters, and has had several presentations at various national meetings.